When & why would you recommend IV Sedation?

 The charge for Invisalign is based upon the treatment needed and the 3-D modelling cost.
 Whether your treatment requires one arch or two arches (i.e. treatment to your top and bottom teeth) the price will be virtually the same.

 Will there be an initial consultation fee?

 At Dentistry on Parkside, prior to commencing with the Invisalign approach, we hold an initial on-site consultation.
-This appointment is complimentary and usually takes just 15 minutes.
+This appointment is 15 minutes and the cost is $59.00.